tristan-lanoye/goblin-hunter/readme.md

 ## Installation

-If you want to play with the code :
+If you want to play around with the code :

 1. Clone the repo : `git clone https://github.com/tristan-lanoye/goblin-hunter.git`
 2. Change directory : `cd goblin-hunter`